Egress windows are fundamentally emergency exits in a home.

 How Do I Convert My Standard Basement Windows to Egress Windows?

 Basement egress windows present their own set of challenges.
 In addition to the specific size requirements we previously mentioned, they also require a window well to surround it.
 Window wells come with their own set of requirements.
 This list includes:

-- Enough space for the window to be fully opened
+- Enough space for the window to be fully opened.

-- A ladder that is permanently attached to the side of the well if it is deeper than 44 inches.
+- A ladder that is permanently attached to the side of the well is required if it is deeper than 44 inches.
 The ladder cannot be more than 12 inches wide and project no more than three inches from the well’s wall.

-- You do not need to install a ladder if the window well is built from timbers or modular concrete blocks
+- You do not need to install a ladder if the window well is built from timbers or modular concrete blocks.

 How Much Do Egress Windows Cost?

 The cost of egress windows varies greatly.
 Typically, a homeowner can expect to spend about $2,000 on average.
-The lowest cost reported was $400 and the highest was $4,900.
+The lowest cost reported was $400, and the highest was $5,000.
 With all that being said, the biggest variants that will factor into how much an egress window costs will depend on if custom excavation is needed and how many windows are being installed.

 If you’d like to know more about the costs of egress windows, contact Clera Windows + Doors for a consultation.